 Sedum adolphii Raym.-Hamet is the correct and accepted name for this species of Sedum.
 It was named and described by Raymond-Hamet in Notizblatt des Botanischen Gartens und Museums zu Berlin in 1912.

 Plants of the World Online by Kew list 357 accepted species of Sedum.
-However, for some strange reason, Sedum adolphii isn’t on the list.
+However, for some strange reason when I first started using their website, Sedum adolphii wasn’t on the list.
 It isn’t listed on the Sedum page on the Wikipedia nor in the USDA Plants Database.
 Version 1.1 of The Plant List (last updated September 2013), Tropicos, Llifle (Encyclopedia of Living Forms), Daiv Freeman’s SucculentGuide, Dave’s Garden, etc. say Sedum adolphii is an accepted name and has been since 1912.
 The Plant List is no longer maintained.

 I bought my first Sedum adolphii from Lowe’s or Wal-Mart in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
 I bought several other succulents including a very similar Sedum nussbaumerianum (Copper Stonecrop).